CitrineInformatics/citrine-python/docs/source/getting_started/datasets.rst

 Dataset Access, Sharing, and Transfer
 -------------------------------------

-When a Dataset is created on the Citrine Platform, only members of the Team in which it was created can see it and interact with it.
+Immediately after a Dataset is created on the Citrine Platform, only members of the Team in which it was created can see it and interact with it.

 Sharing With a Specific Project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^